SamuraiSigma/mac0499/README.md

 [GitHub][godotGitHub].
 The software allows the creation of new modules to extend its functionalities without modifying its essence.

-This project's goal is to develop a STT (Speech to Text) module for *Godot* and then present the new functionality in a simple game.
+The main goal is to develop a STT (Speech to Text) module for *Godot* and then present the new functionality in a simple game.

 ## Schedule